Doctor of Veterinary Medicine, University of Wisconsin School of Veterinary Medicine

 B.S., Meat and Animal Science, University of Wisconsin-Madison

 Department of Surgical Sciences, School of Veterinary Medicine

 Kurt Sladky is an associate professor in the School of Veterinary Medicine.

-- My clinical research encompasses comparative nondomestic animal analgesia/anesthesia, with an emphasis on analgesic efficacy in reptiles, amphibians, fish and avian species, and anesthetic efficacy in nonhuman primates.
+- Sladky’s clinical research encompasses comparative non-domestic animal analgesia/anesthesia, with an emphasis on analgesic efficacy in reptiles, amphibians, fish and avian species, and anesthetic efficacy in nonhuman primates.

-- From a theoretical perspective, I am interested in the evolution of nociception, from invertebrates to mammals.
+- From a theoretical perspective, he is interested in the evolution of nociception, from invertebrates to mammals.

-- My broader research interests include conservation medicine and the interface between wildlife, domestic animal, and human health and disease.
-Within this context, my focus is anthropogenic influences on infectious and noninfectious diseases affecting free-ranging wildlife species, and the consequences on ecosystem, animal, and human health.
+- Sladky’s broader research interests include conservation medicine and the interface between wildlife, domestic animal and human health and disease.
+Within this context, his focus is anthropogenic influences on infectious and noninfectious diseases affecting free-ranging wildlife species, and the consequences on ecosystem, animal and human health.

-- Teaching responsibilities include: 1) fourth year veterinary students clinical rotation in Special Species Health and nondomestic animals anesthesia didactic; 2) third year students Special Species Medicine; 3) coordinator for upper level undergraduate course, Diseases of Wildlife; 4) I also teach a variety of single lectures: Zootoxicology, parasitology of nondomestic pets, avian radiology, and ethics of maintaining elephants in captivity.
+- Teaching responsibilities include: 1) fourth-year veterinary students clinical rotation in special species health and nondomestic animals anesthesia didactic; 2) third-year students special species medicine; 3) coordinator for upper level undergraduate course, Diseases of Wildlife; 4) a variety of single lectures: zootoxicology, parasitology of non-domestic pets, avian radiology and ethics of maintaining elephants in captivity.

-- Advisor, University of Wisconsin Global Health Initiative, Advisor
+- Advisor, University of Wisconsin Global Health Initiative

-My clinical focus is Zoological Medicine, which encompasses 3 broad animal areas: zoo and aquaria, free-ranging wildlife, and nondomestic pets.
-I am Section Head of the Special Species Health Service, and I oversee Resident and student training in Zoological Medicine.
+Sladky’s clinical focus is zoological medicine, which encompasses three broad animal areas: zoo and aquaria, free-ranging wildlife and nondomestic pets.
+He acts as section head of the special species health service, and oversees resident and student training in zoological medicine.